Smithsonian/AIandPublicArchives2022/README.md

 - Breakout Room #3: Leadership roundtable—for library deans and agency leaders to discuss organizational needs and strategies
 - Breakout Room #4: Lessons learned; institutional networking

-**10:30** Agencies highlighting some of their current AI work/activities
+**10:30** Agencies highlight some of their current AI work/activities

 **11:00** Define breakout activity